Dylan Moore Player Props: Mariners vs. Twins

 Dylan Moore At The Plate

-- Moore is hitting .128 with two doubles, two home runs and five walks.
+- Moore is batting .128 with two doubles, two home runs and five walks.

 - In four of 18 games this season, Moore has picked up at least one hit, including one game with multiple hits.

-- He has gone deep in two of 18 games played this year, and in 4.4% of his plate appearances.
+- In 18 games played this year, he has gone deep in two of them.

-- In four games this year, Moore has picked up an RBI, with more than one RBI once.
+- In four games this season, Moore has picked up an RBI, with more than one RBI once.

-- In three of 18 games this year, he has scored, including multiple runs once.
+- He has scored at least one run three times this year (16.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.